DXTHKD/XIP/README.md

 # XIP
-XIP is a IP Lookup tool writen in bash. xipL.sh is for linux only! xipT.sh is for Ternux only!
+XIP is a IP Lookup tool writen in bash. <br>
+xipL.sh is for linux only! <br>
+xipT.sh is for Ternux only! <br>

 ## Install
 For Linux: